moulos-lab/better4u/03_prs_derivation/README.md

 ### Conversion of METAL to PRS-CS expected format

-PRS-CSx works with the following summary statistics format:
+PRS-CS(x) works with the following summary statistics format:

 ```
 METAL format